vathpela/shim-review/README.md

 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.
 ### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 *******************************************************************************
+vendor_db contains redhatsecurebootca8.cer and redhatsecurebootca5.cer, which
-vendor_cert contains fedora-ca-20200709.cer, which is included in this repository.
+are included in this repository.

 *******************************************************************************
 ### If you are re-using the CA certificate from your last shim binary, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs mentioned earlier to vendor_dbx in shim.
 Please describe your strategy.